 This exercise is degree assessed.
 It contributes 20% to the total marks associated with this course.
 The body of the report should not exceed fifteen A4 pages.
 The report must be printed out and must be submitted in a secure binder (something that keeps the pages together and does not have sharp edges).
 It must include: A title page containing your contact details (metric, email etc); a table of contents and appropriate page numbers; a section on the tool that you developed; a section on the evaluation method that you used; a results sections and some conclusions.
 In addition to the fifteen pages in the body of the report, you may also include appendices.
 These should contain the listing of any code used during the study together (this can be included on a CD) with suitable acknowledgements for the source of code that has been borrowed from other programmers.

-The report should be handed in by 16:30 on 11th March 2016 using the submission box outside the teaching office in Lilybank Gardens.
+The report should be handed in by 16:30, 27th February 2019 using the submission box outside the teaching office in Lilybank Gardens.
 Please make sure that you keep back-up copies of all of your work and submit a plagiarism statement using the standard on-line form.
 The following marking scheme will be applied: 30 for the method; 20 for the results; 30 for the conclusion; 20 for the technical documentation.
 All solutions must be the work of the individual submitting the exercise and the usual lateness penalties will apply unless I am given good reason in advance of the deadline.
-You must state your name and the title of the exercise on the front of your submission so I know this is level 4 and a level M open exercise.
+You must state your name and the title of the exercise on the front of your submission - this topic is only for level H students.
+Failure to answer the correct question will jeopardize your marks.